GSA-TTS/identity-dev-docs/_pages/production.md

   1. Generate your new public/private keypair.

-  2. Upload your new public certificate in the Login.gov Portal production configuration for your app.
+  2. Upload your new public certificate in the Login.gov Portal production configuration for your application.

   3. Do **not** make **any other** changes on your end in your systems.
 Do **not** start using the new private key on your end.